mdolab/MACH-Aero/README.md

 These docs can be accessed online at https://mdolab-mach-aero.readthedocs-hosted.com/.
 To run the tutorials yourself, you need to follow the installation instructions to install all the modules, then clone this repository to access the tutorial scripts.
-Tutorial walkthroughs are found on the documentation site.